minimalsm/devchallenges.io/05-recipe-page/README.md

 <!-- List the features of your application or follow the template.
 Don't share the figma file here :) -->

 This application/site was created as a submission to a [DevChallenges](https://devchallenges.io/challenges) challenge.
-The [challenge](https://devchallenges.io/challenges/0J1NxxGhOUYVqihwegfO) was to build an application to complete the given user stories.
+The [challenge](https://devchallenges.io/challenges/TtUjDt19eIHxNQ4n5jps) was to build an application to complete the following user stories:

+- [x] User story: This is a completed user stories
+- [ ] User story: This is a incompleted user stories
+- [ ] User story: This is a incompleted 2nd user stories

 ## How To Use